-For many years the Goolwa Regatta Yacht Club has applied a "class based" or "yardstick" rating to mixed fleet race results to allow direct comparison of the performance of boats from different classes.
+For many years the Goolwa Regatta Yacht Club has applied a "class based" or "yardstick" rating to mixed fleet race results to allow direct comparison of the performance of boats from different classes, One-of-a-Kind ("OAK") boats and modified boats.
 This rating is intended to reflect the potential performance of a boat assuming that it is in top racing condition and that it is sailed well.